mawillcockson/font-resize.nvim/README.md

   "mawillcockson/font-resize.nvim",
-  -- Mark this plugin as one that will be manually loaded, instead of -- automatically when Neovim launches. packer.nvim also supports configuring -- autoloading on keybinds, filetype events, etc. opt = true,
+  -- Mark this plugin as one that will be manually loaded, instead of -- automatically when Neovim launches. packer.nvim also supports configuring -- loading on keybinds, filetype events, etc. opt = true,
   -- (optional) Add a notification plugin as a dependency, for fancy font size -- update messages.
 This isn't required, and can be removed.
 The plugin must